 - Navy and Marines Board for Corrections of Naval Records

 You might be more successful if you seek the help of an attorney to prepare your request.
 There are many organizations that can help you, free of charge.

 If you are a veteran or next-of-kin of a deceased veteran, you can order a free copy of your DD Form 214 from the National Personnel Records Center's online military personnel records system.
 Be wary of private businesses that offer to do this for you for a fee.
 The NPRC website states that they offer a ten-day turnaround on requests and can also help in emergency situations.

 More information about the process of requesting military records, including the DD 214, is provided at the NPRC website.

 All other requests for replacement copies should be made by submitting a Military Records Request (SF 180) to the National Personnel Records Center, Military Personnel Records (NPRC-MPR).
-For information about this process, click here.
+Read here for information about this process.